danvk/quordlebot/README.md

 - [x] Rerun initial play analysis with larger list of guessable words
 - [ ] Look for the best static pair of initial plays
+  - [x] Remove first word from list of seconds after examing
+  - [ ] Parallelize the search
+  - [ ] Is sorting the list and then doing counts faster?
+  - [ ] Does factoring out the `result[guess1]` lookup matter?
 - [x] See if using pickle is faster/more compact than JSON (it is: 7.468s->5.060s for quordlebot.py)
 - [x] Print how many bits of information were gained by your actual guesses
 - [ ] Explore the game tree to find strategies to minimize expected remaining guesses